BrokenDev2007/Suzume/README.md

 Get a free API key from https://discord.gg/4mxMd3cype by running `/get api` in any channel!

 # Step 2
-Put your API details and Discord Bot Token inside .env file present in the directory.
+Rename the `example.env` to `.env` file and then just, Put your `API details` and `Discord Bot Token` inside .env file present in the directory.

 # Step 3 [FINAL]
 Go ahead and run the bot.
 When you get a *bot invite link* inside the **console**.
 Just use that to invite the bot into your server.